 Located south of the city center in Green Hills, Bluebird Cafe is the area’s most-loved live music venue by locals & tourists.
 Since its opening in 1982, the legendary music club has hosted many well-known artists.
 Former famous patrons have included Taylor Swift and Garth Brooks.

 Besides established artists, the Bluebird Cafe also features up-and-coming songwriters in an intimate setting.
 Normally, there are two shows held every night, seven nights a week.

 With the Bluebird Cafe’s popularity, reservations are essential.
 Book your tickets ahead if you want to get your chance to see the next country star in the making.

 Nashville isn’t short on parks.
 But if you want to see some of its finest natural wonders, embark on a day trip to Radnor Lake State Park.
 Located south of the city, the beautiful nature preserve is the perfect place to enjoy a pleasant hike in the country.
 The park stretches out on over six miles of hiking trails.

 Radnor Lake State Park encompasses its beautiful namesake lake and a refreshing wooded area.
-After enjoying its fresh air and natural beauty, check out the educational displays in the visitors center.
+After enjoying its fresh air and natural beauty, check out the educational displays in the visitor center.
 They’ll help enlighten you on the park’s native flora and fauna.

-Best places to stay in Nashville for sightseeing
+Recommended places to stay in Nashville for sightseeing

 For most visitors, the best places to stay in Nashville fall within its downtown.
 The areas around Lower Broad and SoBro (South of Broadway) are favorites for travelers.
-Staying here will put you within easy reach of many of the top Nashville points of interest, including great restaurants and nightlife.
+Staying here will put you within easy reach of many of the city’s top points of interest, including great restaurants and nightlife.